Context-Aware Dynamic Feature Extraction for 3D Object Detection in Point Clouds: Experiments

 \subsection{Ablation study}

 In this part, we analyze each component in our network.
 We make all the experiments on the \emph{car} class of KITTI validation set.
-For our baseline network, we use a single scale of pillar and use traditional convolutional layers.
-Table\;\ref{tab:abl_cfg} shows the gains of performance by introducing multi-scale strategy and our dynamic convolution.
-When we use dynamic filters without multi-scale pillars, we change every convolutional layer to our DD-Conv.
-But, we only replace the convolution layer in detection head to our dynamic convolution when we use both the multi-scale strategy and dynamic filters to reduce the computation.
-Our multi-scale fusion and dynamic filtering alleviate the density variation of point cloud and remarkably increase the AP for 3D detection.
-We are 1.99, 2.8 and 5.73 point higher than the baseline under \emph{moderate}, \emph{easy} and \emph{hard} mode.
+For our baseline network, we use the reproduced PointPillars \cite{lang2019pointpillars} which only considers pillar features and use traditional convolutional layers.
+Table\;\ref{tab:abl_cfg} shows the gains of performance by introducing the context features and our DD-Conv.
+To better evaluate our DD-Conv, we separately consider the influence of dynamic weights and shared weights.
+It's worth noticing that the experiments with only shared weights are equivalent to the baseline that uses traditional convolution.
+In our DD-Conv, the model adding shared part achieves better results than that with dynamic part only.
+The ablation study shows that our context features and DD-Conv can promote the performance of 3D detection whether being used individually or being combined together.
+With context features and DD-Conv, we are 2.39, 3.23 and 6.52 points higher than the baseline under \emph{moderate}, \emph{easy} and \emph{hard} mode for 3D detection.

-Figure\;\ref{fig:AP_change} illustrates the variation of AP on 3D and BEV detection for \emph{car} class when we use different number of representative tensors (denoted as $M$).
-When $M=3$, we achieve a better results.
+Fig. \ref{fig:AP_change} illustrates the variation of AP on 3D detection for \emph{car} class when we use different number of static kernels (denoted as $M$).
+When $M=3$, we achieve better results.
 The AP decreases more or less when we use more representative tensors in our dynamic convolution.
 This may be caused by our simple coefficient learning network $G_{dc}$.
 With only a bottleneck and an output layer, learning the relationship between too many tensors can be a hard task.
-In Table\;\ref{tab:abl_share}, we illustrate the influence of shared weights in our DD-Conv.
-With shared weights, we achieve better results especially for \emph{hard} objects.

-To illustrate the effectiveness of our multi-scale strategy, we remove the DD-Conv layers in our network and compare our results with VoxelFPN \cite{wang2019voxel}.
-VoxelFPN doesn't consider the misalignment problem and adopts a top-down bottom-up fusion style.
-Table\;\ref{tab:abl_ms} shows the results of VoxelFPN and our method.
-Even we don't use SSD head \cite{liu2016ssd} and FPN \cite{lin2017feature} fusion style, we still outperform VoxelFPN using three scales and achieve comparable results under two scales.
+Besides, with more static kernels, the coefficient tensor can be more sparse which is unfavourable to the updating of kernel weights.